TEDx Rules

 Attendance:

-• Up to 100 individuals may attend your event.
+- Up to 100 individuals may attend your event in person.

-• Only individuals who have attended a qualifying TED conference in person may organize an event with more than 100 attendees.
-The primary license holder—the individual whose name is on the application form—must have attended a qualifying TED conference.
+- Only individuals who have attended a qualifying TED conference may organize an event with more than 100 in-person attendees.
+The primary license holder — the individual whose name is on the application form — must be the one who meets this requirement.

 Duration: